 Fiji is better for people who want more minerals in their water and prefer artesian water.

-Both brands are great quality, certainly better than tap water and conventional bottled water brands.
+Both brands are of great quality, certainly better than tap water and conventional bottled water brands.

 It all comes down to preference when you make your choice between Essentia and Fiji.